Tinux-18/lazy-student/README.md

 This is useful for the course manager/buyer at the point of issuing a receipt and certificate.
 It prevents a student receiving a certificate without completing the course and an institution paying for a course which was not completed.

+## Assumptions

+This service lives downstream from a web application for e-learning.

+I assume the web application behaves in the following way:
+- user has to login in order to use the application
+- after n minutes the user is logged out
+- upon logout the client makes a call to the backend sending login timestamp (stored in some kind of session storage) and logout timestamp
+- in the backend the log is stored in Mongo DB

 ## Notes

 -   this is just an experiment / personal project currently under development